“When you pray to God in psalms and hymns, entertain your heart with what your lips are reciting.”

 St. John the evangelist

 St. John the Evangelist is a friendly, family-oriented and welcoming Roman Catholic community, worshipping in one of Calgary’s oldest churches.
-Located in the historic Inglewood neighbourhood, the oldest in the city, St. John’s is home to a Gilbertine revival.
+Located in the historic Inglewood neighbourhood, St. John’s is now home to our modest Gilbertine revival.